 CS Executive Paper Pattern

-ICSI has divided the CS Executive exam into two modules - Module I and Module II.
+ICSI has divided the CS Executive exam into Module I and Module II.
 On the basis of their preference, candidates have the option to appear in either of the modules individually or all together.
 The CS executive exam (new scheme) consists of a total of 8 papers; whereas, in the old scheme, there are 7 papers.

 CS Executive Qualifying Marks:

 To qualify CS Executive exam level, candidates need to secure a minimum of 40% marks in each paper and an aggregate of 50% in all papers (single/ both modules).